adampang27/adampang27.github.io/project4.md

 *   Looked at latitude and longitude to see whether location might matter.

 ## Pre-processing the Data
-To prepare the data for clustering, I:
+To prepare the data for clustering, I did the following:

 1. Converted `Neutered_or_spayed` and `Allowed_outdoor` from text ("TRUE"/"FALSE") to boolean values.
 2. One-hot encoded the categorical columns so the models could work with them.